burugo/cursorrules/planner-executor.md

 - Include info useful for debugging in the program output.
 - Read the file before you try to edit it.
 - Always ask before using the -force git command
+- Always respond in 中文 with utf-8 encoding.